s942509/Analysis-of-a-global-company/README.md

 - 4.Which regions experienced the highest sales growth?
 Since the US (USCA) saw the most growth from October to November 2013, how can we further expand this market?
 - 5.Which sales representatives contributed the most to sales growth?
 Are there specific sales strategies or techniques worth replicating?
 - 6.Sales grew by 48% in Q4 2015, but growth was limited in June.
 Can strategies be adjusted to achieve more balanced sales growth throughout the year?
+- Sum of Sales by Month Year <a href=" https://github.com/s942509/Analysis-of-a-global-company/blob/main/Sum%20of%20Sales%20by%20Month%20Year.png ">View </a>
+- Comparison of Total Sales by Global Markets and Categories <a href=" https://github.com/s942509/Analysis-of-a-global-company/blob/main/Comparison%20of%20Total%20Sales%20by%20Global%20Markets%20and%20Categories.png">View </a>